Gaume

 The unofficial capital of the Gaume region is Virton.

 Temperatures in this region are often 1 °C to 3 °C higher than in other parts of the province of Luxembourg because of a distinctive microclimate.

 Gaume is a popular destination for tourism in Belgium.

 The Lorrain language, a langue d'oïl that is distinct from the Walloon language, is a minority language in Gaume, where it is known as gaumais.
-Although it is in decline, several local authors are trying to revive its usage.
-Lorrain is recognised as a regional language of Wallonia.
+Although it is declining, several local authors are trying to revive its usage.
+Lorrain is recognized as a regional language of Wallonia.